vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### FreezeAccount
-- FreezeAccount: Freezes a token account, preventing any transfers until it is thawed.
+Freezes a token account, preventing any transfers until it is thawed.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},